biomurph/Mouse/LibraryFunctionality.md

 Reads the mouse buttons with a timed debounce routine and if there is a change in any of the button states, it sends data to the computer.

 ## Wheel Encoder
 The mouse wheel encoder is of the digital switch type.
-There is an interrupt called `encode()` which is triggered any time one of the encoder pins change state.
+There is an interrupt service routine called `encode()` which is triggered any time one of the encoder pins change state.
 The function `checkWheel()` will set the variable `wheelMoved` to true if the mouse wheel has moved, and the variable `deltaWheel` will contain the movement data.

 ## ADNS2620 Functions
 The ADNS2026 Optical Mouse Sensor is at the heart of this open source computer mouse project.
 The Mousey library contains user accessible functions to access it's power.
 Here's a list of those functions and what they do.
 A copy of the ADNS2620 Datasheet can be found in the Hardware folder of this repository.